wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 She always find her own stories in the speeches.
 This is a great talent.
 Her Icebreaker was about stories connected with the number of her member ID.
-Her speech contest was about tension ans relaxition between herself and her children.
+Her speech contest was about tension ans relaxation between herself and her children.
 Each time she brings in vivid stories like what we all knew but ignored.

 She is my mentor.
 I fear that I could not guide her enough on this.